Email: s dot shapiro at warwick dot ac dot uk

 Coventry CV4 7AL

 I teach on the English and Comparative Literary Studies program.
-Born and raised in New York State, my first degree was in Chemistry at Williams College.
+Born and raised in New York State, my first degree was in Chemistry.
 After deciding that my future did not rest in refluxing organic solutions, I went to graduate school in English.
 During that time I studied at the Department of Cultural Studies (Birmingham University, England) and briefly researched at the Gramsci Institute in Rome.
 Returning to the US, I worked as a graphic designer, had some art installations exhibited, and became involved in AIDS activism (see the web site initially created by me: www.actupny.org).
 Destiny brought me back to the Midlands.

 Before joining Warwick, I taught at Harvard University, the New School, and John Jay College for Criminal Justice (CUNY).
 I have also been a Fulbright scholar at the University of Saarland, Germany (1997-98).
 In 2008-09, I was a Royal Shakespeare Company/Capital Fellow in Creativity and Performance.
 In 2010, a visiting Professor at the University of California, Irvine and in 2015 back at Irvine as an University of California Humanities Research Institute fellow.